oddballteam/challenges/flutter_tech_interview/README.md

 # Technical Interview

-Mobile position Flutter intervew project for Oddball
+Mobile position Flutter interview project for Oddball

 ## Requirements for running the project